 How can we handle these Behaviour problems?

+Behaviour manifestation is the tip of the iceberg.
+It is crucial to know the details of the problematic behavior therapy in psychology in terms of its frequency, intensity, precipitating factors, and maintaining factors.
 More often than not, behaviours could be a part of a disorder or syndrome.
 The key to changing behaviour is to understand it first.
-That is where our team of experts including Psychiatrist, Child Psychologist, counsellors come into the picture.
-They follow a structured format of:
+That is where our team of experts including Psychiatrists, Child Psychologists, behavioral psychotherapy, and counsellors come into the picture.
+They follow a structured format of:- Functional Behaviour Analysis